What Is Medicare Tax and How Much Do You Have To Pay?

-Medicare tax is taken out of your paycheck to pay for Medicare Part A, which provides hospital insurance to seniors and people with disabilities.
+Medicare tax is taken out of your paycheck to pay for Medicare Part A, which covers hospital stays for seniors and people with disabilities.

 The total Medicare tax amount is split between employers and employees, each paying 1.45% of the employee's income.
 High-income earners pay a slightly higher percentage.
-If you're self-employed, you'll pay the tax with your quarterly tax filings.
+If you're self-employed, you typically pay the tax with quarterly estimated tax filings.

 Compare Medicare Plans in Your Area